Saturday, 11 July 2015

 Then without warning we emerged from the gloom into a sunny glade, and a short distance after that we arrived, to our great relief, at a road and a lock (Lavau).

-Open fields extended on both sides and we strolled thankfully along the towpath in the sunshine, with a line of tall, orderly aspens the only trees in sight.
-For the moment we were off trees in their natural state.
+Open fields stretched out on both sides and we strolled thankfully along the towpath in the sunshine, with a line of tall, orderly aspens the only trees in sight.
+For the moment we had lost our love for trees in their natural state.

 In no time at all we reached the next lock.
 The towpath ahead seemed to be covered in piles of dead branches from some pruning exercise, so we turned off on a small road through le Petit Vernais and soon arrived at the edge of the village of Bannegon.

-Turning left at the war memorial, we wove along the main street, which was tarred but felt like a mule track, to a wide circular area lined with low cottages and shaded by trees.
+Turning left at the war memorial, we wove along the main street, which felt like a mule track despite its lick of tar, to a wide circular area lined with low cottages and shaded by trees.

 With a sprinkling of sand over the bitumen it would have made a perfect location for a film set in the seventeenth or eighteenth century.